AmanVirmani/Lane-Detection/README.md

 ## Run the code

-1. Extract moumita_proj_2 folder on desktop

-2.Go to Codes folder

-$ cd Desktop/moumita_proj_2/Codes

 To run the code for the problem 1:

 ````
 python Problem1.py -v <Path for input video>
 ````
-Problem 2 with videos
+Problem 2 with videos:
 ````
 python Problem2.py -v <Path for input video>
 ````
-To run the code for problem 2 with photos:
+To run the code for problem 2 with images:
 ````
 python Problem2.py -i <Path for input images>